Hundreds arrested in Hong Kong in New Year's Day protests: police

 Over the months, the protests have evolved into a broad movement pushing for full democracy in the Chinese-ruled city and an independent investigation into complaints of police brutality.
 Police maintain they act with restraint.

-Arrests were also made on New Year’s Eve, when protesters briefly occupied a major road on the Kowloon peninsula as crowds of thousands counted down to midnight along the Victoria harbour.
+Arrests were also made on New Year’s Eve, when protesters briefly occupied a major road on the Kowloon peninsula as crowds of thousands counted down to midnight along the Victoria harbor.

 Some protesters allege HSBC was complicit in action by the authorities against activists trying to raise money to support their campaign.
 The bank denies any involvement.